 How We Evaluated

-Long-context model comparison is unusually easy to get wrong, because the headline number — the maximum context window — is rarely the metric that decides quality.
-A model can advertise 2 million tokens of input and still drop critical facts buried in the middle of a 400k-token document.
+Long-context model comparison is unusually easy to get wrong, because the headline number — the maximum context window — is rarely the metric that decides quality, and in 2026 it is even less decisive than it used to be: the leading models now cluster at 1M tokens, so window size no longer separates them.
+A model can advertise 1 million tokens of input and still drop critical facts buried in the middle of a 400k-token document.
 So we evaluated across six capability dimensions, not one.

 The six dimensions: